On turbulent relations: Turbulence and generic ergodicity

-\begin{theorem} Let $d$ be a metric relation of type~I on a space $X$ and let \(Y\) be a Polish \(S_\infty\)-space.
-If there are residually many \( x\in X\) for which any local equivalence class of $x$ is somewhere dense, then $E_d^X$ is generically $E_{S_\infty}^Y$-ergodic. \end{theorem}
+\begin{theorem}[{Cf.\ {\cite[Theorem~3.18]{Hjorth2000}}}] Let \(d\) be a metric relation of type~I on a space \(X\) and let \(Y\) be a Polish \(S_\infty\)-space.
+If there are residually many \( x\in X\) for which every local equivalence class of \(x\) is somewhere dense, then \(E_d^X\) is generically \(E_{S_\infty}^Y\)-ergodic. \end{theorem}